mpv-player/mpv-examples/libmpv/README.md

 ## Where are the docs?

-The libmpv C API is documented directly in the header files (on normal Unix systems, this is in `/usr/include/mpv/client.h`.
+The libmpv C API is documented directly in the header files.
+(On normal Unix systems, this is in `/usr/include/mpv/client.h`.)

 libmpv merely gives you access to mpv's command interface, which is documented
 here: